rom1mouret/mpcl/README.md

 For continual learning to be manageable in complex environments and avoid [catastrophic forgetting](https://github.com/rom1mouret/forgetful-networks), meaning must remain stable over time.
 This is the core idea behind MPCL.
-Note that stability does not entail idleness: it is okay to refine the representation models so long as representations keep fulfilling their purpose.

-MPCL borrows ideas from [embodied cognition](https://en.wikipedia.org/wiki/Embodied_cognition), but I should point out that MPCL is not completely in line with current embodied/situated cognition theories, and that my focus is on continual learning and catastrophic forgetting, not on embodied AI.
+MPCL borrows ideas from [embodied cognition](https://en.wikipedia.org/wiki/Embodied_cognition), but I should point out that MPCL is not completely in line with current embodied/situated cognition theories.
+In particular, MPCL version1 is very much human-aligned, and not well suited for dealing with autonomous robots and other forms of embodied intelligence.

-In my version of situated cognition, meaning is central.
-Meaning is that connection with the outside world that needs stability.
+In MPCL, meaning is central.
-Traditionally, it is the programmer who gets to determine the meaning of the inputs and outputs of his/her algorithm, as meaning doesn't magically emerge out of the syntactic intricacies of algorithms.
-Similarly, intelligent behavior does not naturally emerge from isolated algorithms, for an intelligent algorithm can only be perceived as such if it does something *meaningful* in the eyes of the observers, i.e. a behavior pattern can only be recognized as intelligent insofar as it is intelligible.

-I further justify this choice of terminology at the end of this README.
+As the inputs and outputs of algorithms have no intrinsic meaning, it is often the prerogative of the programmer to attach meaning to variables.

+There are two kinds of meaning at play here.

+1. meaning that emerges from the interplay with the environment.
+For instance, frogs might be seeing insects as mere calorie dispensers.
+Needless to say, humans don't see insects the same way.
+2. meaning from the programmer's perspective, which roughly aligns with all the other humans.

+Since the programmer's perspective is a byproduct of her environment, it is not too much of a leap to view her perspective as a gateway to her environment.
+This is how I want to get away with explicitly modeling the environment in MPCL v1.
+Take for instance a model categorizing x-ray images of tumors into malignant or benign.
+If the model is deployed in a hospital, those labels have a tangible impact on the environment.

+So MPCL has two jobs:

+- aligning the two kinds of meaning.
+I believe the more training examples we provide, the more the first kind converges towards the second kind.
+- making sure meaning remains stable.

 ### Concrete example